LakshitSinghBishtTM/xLaDe/docs/WHY_xLaDe.md

 Lean has developed a strong and rapidly growing ecosystem for formalization and verification, supported by an active community, mature libraries, and robust tooling.
 Most Lean-based projects naturally focus on **formal content**: proving theorems, verifying algorithms, and extending libraries such as mathlib.

-However, **ecosystem-level experimentation**—involving workflows, governance, repository structure, and contributor practices—often lacks a **safe, explicit, and well-documented space**.
+However, **ecosystem-level experimentation** involving workflows, governance, repository structure, and contributor practices—often lacks a **safe, explicit, and well-documented space**.
 Such experiments are difficult to conduct directly in upstream repositories, where stability, backward compatibility, and community coordination are critical concerns.

 xLaDe exists to address this gap.